elbehery95/University-Projects/PIplotter/README.md

 #A C# windows user interface to measure, plot sampled voltage

 I have created during my 2nd year in the university just to watch the RC exponentialy decaying curve sampled by my arduino!.
 Later on we have this tool was used during [iHub](http://ihub.asu.edu.eg) competition to measure the quality of the chargers to be used in our project.
+And we are using it on Pi student activity

 The tool was implemented on a Tiny85 and a USB interface but then it was implemented on an Arduino uno.
 [Youtube Video](https://youtu.be/5sMGYwf6GVk)